Elected members serve as public officials for a two-year term. Elections are held annually.

 Cameron Gharabiklou is a long time business owner downtown, and former resident.
 He is the founder/principal at the Justice Law Group, a full service law firm.
 In addition to operating his business downtown, Cameron has been active with the San Diego/Imperial County chapter of the American Red Cross, Consumer Attorneys of San Diego, San Diego County Bar Association and the Normal Heights Community Association.
 Cameron has been a resident of San Diego since 2003 and attended the University of San Diego, School of Law.
 He joined the DCPC in 2016.

-A resident of downtown for the past 11 years, Dan is eager to share his over 20 years of broad professional planning experience to improve the quality of life, use and operation of our built environment downtown.
+As a resident of downtown for the past 11 years, Dan Wery is eager to share his over 20 years of broad professional planning experience to improve the quality of life, use and operation of our built environment downtown.

 - Proudly serving as DCPC member since June 2013